 Promotion to the Next Grade

 In order to pass, an 8th grade student must have an overall average of 70, as well as a 70 average in Math, Language Arts, Social Studies, and Science.
 In the 7th grade at the end of the school year, a student must have a 70 average in both Math and Language Arts.
+Beginning with the 07-08 school year, all 8th grade students must pass Language Arts and Math STAAR tests or they will not be promoted to 9th grade.

 In the 8th grade, students may replace a failing yearly class average grade in Math, Language Arts, Science and Social Studies with a passing STAAR score if the failing yearly class average grade is a 65 or above.
 In the 7th grade, students may replace a failing Math and Language Arts yearly class grade with a passing STAAR score in Reading, Writing and Math if the failing yearly class average grade is a 65 or above.